viamrobotics/docs/content/en/docs/appendix/glossary.md

 **Client Application**: Client applications are what applies the business logic to operate your robot.
 You can run a client application on the same part that runs the viam-server, or on a separate device.

-**Component**: A resource that represents an element of hardware in a robot (RDK definition); for example, servo, camera, or arm.
+**Component**: A resource that represents a physical component in a robot (RDK definition); for example, a servo, camera, or an arm.

 **Fragment**: A reusable config block typically representing a common resource; for example, viam_gripper.
 Available across an organization and when used in a config, gets merged (key/value wise) with a specific robot part.